-An emergency situation was declared by Blaby District Council and the situation has been ongoing since that date and continued into 2023/24.
+An emergency situation was declared by Blaby District Council and the situation has been ongoing since that date and continued into 2024/25.
+Gas emission levels have remained at safe levels and some remedial work is in progress to re-open the site to the public as open space.